 “Carelessness in gatherings, reopening (businesses) and observing health protocols can make the country face serious problems again.”

-He also called on the government to increase health sector spending, which he said had been hit by fiscal pressures resulting from sweeping US sanctions and the global economic contraction sparked by the coronavirus.
+He also called on the government to increase health sector spending.
+He said had been hit by fiscal pressures resulting from sweeping US sanctions and the global economic contraction sparked by the coronavirus.

 Iran has tried to contain the spread of the virus by shutting schools, universities, cinemas and stadiums among other public spaces since March.